nathantebbs/nvim/README.md

 - git
 ### Building from source
 #### Why?
 - Building from source has numerous advantages.
 One of the major ones is that you will get all the latest Neovim features.
-Also, if you are using lazyvim it is **required** that you are using a Neovim version >= 0.8.0, and not all package managers have that version available, for instance apt.
+Also, if you are using lazyvim it is **required** that you are using a Neovim version >= 0.8.0.
+Most package managers will have a version >= 0.8.0 but since we are bleeding edge chad developers we chose to build Neovim from source.
 #### Building
     git clone https://github.com/neovim/neovim
     cd neovim && make CMAKE_BUILD_TYPE=RelWithDebInfo